-I was honored to present a paper on physician resource planning at the National Conference on Redefining & Reforming Medical Education, held at the Putra World Trade Centre, in Kuala Lumpur, Malaysia, on 21 July 2011.
+It was an honor for me to present a paper on physician resource planning at the National Conference on Redefining & Reforming Medical Education, held at the Putra World Trade Centre in Kuala Lumpur, Malaysia, on July 21, 2011.

 The Problem: An Oversupply of Doctors in Malaysia

-More than 6,000 fresh medical graduates enter the Malaysian health workforce annually; about 4,000 from local medical schools and the rest from overseas institutions.
-This is a remarkably large number for a country with a population of about 28.5 million.
-In recent years, the alarmingly high rate at which fresh graduates have entered the workforce has caused concern in several quarters (see a list of blogs at the end of this article) because:
+Over 6,000 fresh medical graduates enter the Malaysian health workforce annually; about 4,000 are from local medical schools and the rest from overseas institutions.
+Such a number is enormous for a country with about 28.5 million.
+In recent years, the alarmingly high rate at which fresh graduates have entered the workforce has caused concern in several quarters (see the list of blogs at the end of this blog post) because:

-- The number of internship positions approved by the Malaysian Medical Council exceeds the capacity for appropriate supervision and training.
-In other words, there is an insufficient number of qualified senior physicians to oversee the training of housemen (interns); and
+- The number of internship positions approved by the Malaysian Medical Council exceeds the capacity for supervision and training.
+There is an insufficient number of qualified senior physicians to oversee the training of housemen (interns); and

 - Inadequate supervision of housemen leads to:

 - Potentially compromised patient care at the 63 training hospitals approved for houseman training; and

 - Failure to meet housemen’s training objectives has adverse effects on the health system both short- and long-term.

 An often-cited reason for the rapid escalation in physician production is a shortage of doctors in the country’s public sector and target population-to-doctor ratios of 600:1 by 2015 and 400:1 by 2020.
 The government has not put forward any other argument that explains the methods used to forecast the country’s requirement for physicians.